T H E H O R S E M E N D E R

 Shortly before Cora’s birth, Henry's Valley was annexed by the New Republic—a rag-tag empire spreading across much of North America, consolidating valuable salvage, farmland, and fertile animals.
 Though the New Republic offers protection against raiders, Cora can’t help but resent their crippling grain tax, their laws that require her to report pregnant animals, and the young soldiers who harass her on the road.

 Later that night, on the cusp of a dust storm, more soldiers arrive in pursuit of this visitor.
 They attack Wayland and force Cora to flee with the fugitive who destroyed her home.
-Soon she finds herself thrown into a journey that leads deeper and deeper into her mother’s past—and the truth about how much the earth has lost.
+Soon she is thrown into a journey that leads deeper and deeper into her mother’s past—and the truth about how much the earth has lost.